CosmoMyzrailGorynych/shaverma/Readme.md

 It came from one project to another, as a tail that was pulled out from a codebase, so it was called `hvost`, which is `tail` in Russian.
 I quickly understood that I could not live without `hvost`, and what I can't also live without is Shaverma, aka Asian burrito.
 So, behold ✨

-Shaverma is written in styl, is modular and doesn't fight with existing stylesheets.
+Shaverma is written in [Stylus](http://stylus-lang.com/), is modular and doesn't fight with existing stylesheets.

 ## What's inside